Tallahassee, Florida: Politics

 Tallahassee has traditionally been a Democratic city, but the party has been supported by different ethnic groups over time, with a major shift in the late 20th century.
 Leon County has voted Democratic in 24 of the past 29 presidential elections since 1904.
-But until the late 1960s, most African Americans were disenfranchised from the political system, dating from a new constitution and other laws passed by Democrats in Florida (and in all other Southern states) at the turn of the century.
+But until the late 1960s, most African Americans were disenfranchised from the political system, dating from Jim Crow laws passed by Democrats in Florida (and in all other Southern states) at the turn of the century.
 At that time, most African Americans were affiliated with the Republican Party, and their disenfranchisement resulted in that party being non-competitive in the region for decades.
-Subsequently, these demographic groups traded party alignments.
+Subsequently, these demographic groups traded party alignments in the 1960s and 1970s.

 Since passage of the Voting Rights Act of 1965 and enforcement of constitutional rights for African Americans, voters in Tallahassee have elected black mayors and black state representatives.
 It has become a city in the Southern U.S. that is known for progressive activism.
-This is likely due to the large student population that attends Florida State University, Florida A&M University, and Tallahassee Community College.
+This is likely due to the fact that Tallahassee and Leon County have the highest level of college graduates in the state.
 In addition, in the realignment of party politics since the late 20th century, most of the African-American population in the city now support Democratic Party candidates.

 As of December 2, 2018, there were 112,572 Democrats, 58,083 Republicans, and 44,007 voters who were independent or had other affiliations among the 214,662 voters in Leon County.

 Leon County's voter turnout percentage has consistently ranked among the highest of Florida's 67 counties, with a record-setting 86% turnout in the November 2008 general election.
 The county voted for Barack Obama in the presidential election.